IanKaire/IanKaire/README.md

-- ⚡ Fun fact: I am also a guidance and counsellor
+- ⚡ Fun fact: I am also a guidance and counsellor, soccer player, and artist (drawing)